SamAlber/aws-cloud-website/README.md

 ---

 Thank you for taking the time to explore my project!
 If you have any feedback or ideas for collaboration, I'd love to hear from you.
 Feel free to reach out via the contact information on my website.

 ---

+# **Additional Notes**

+## **Understanding CORS and Preflight Requests**

+- **CORS Configuration**:
+  - In the context of AWS Lambda and API Gateway, when using AWS_PROXY integrations, the Lambda function must handle CORS, including OPTIONS preflight requests.
+- **Why OPTIONS Method Is Needed**:
+  - Browsers send an OPTIONS request as a preflight check to determine if the actual request is safe to send.
+  - The server must respond to the OPTIONS request with appropriate CORS headers.
+- **Handling OPTIONS in Lambda**:
+  - Modified Lambda functions to return a 200 response with necessary CORS headers when handling OPTIONS requests.

+## **Terraform Best Practices**

+- **Resource Comments**:
+  - Included detailed comments in Terraform code to explain the purpose of configurations and any important considerations.
+- **State Management**:
+  - Considered setting up a separate S3 bucket and DynamoDB table for storing and locking Terraform state files in a collaborative environment.
+- **Ignoring Unnecessary Files**:
+  - Ensured that `.gitignore` includes directories and files that should not be tracked, such as `.terraform/` and `terraform.tfstate`.
+- **Dependence Management**:
+  - Recognized the importance of `depends_on` to manage resource creation order and prevent deployment issues.

+---